Skip to main content

 Draft order

-• Weighted lottery (default): non-playoff teams get lottery balls based on finish (worst = 100 balls, best non-playoff = fewer).
-Playoff teams in reverse order (champion picks last).
+• Weighted lottery (default): non-playoff teams receive lottery balls based on finish (worst record = 100 balls, then 80, 60, 45, 30, 15, and declining).
+Playoff teams pick after lottery teams in reverse order of playoff finish.
+The commissioner schedules the lottery ceremony and can adjust ball counts before it runs.

 Contracts